dabeaz/curio/docs/devel.rst

-After the specified timeout period expires, a ``TaskTimeout`` exception is raised by whatever blocking operation happens to be in progress.
+After the specified timeout period expires, a ``TaskTimeout`` exception is raised by whatever blocking operation happens to be in progress.  ``TaskTimeout`` is a subclass of ``CancelledError`` so code that catches the latter exception can be used to catch both kinds of cancellation.
 It is critical to emphasize that timeouts can only occur on operations that block in Curio.
 If the code runs away to go compute gigantic fibonacci numbers for the next ten minutes, a timeout won't be raised--remember that coroutines can't be preempted except on blocking operations.

 The ``timeout_after()`` function can also be used as a context manager.
 This allows it to be applied to an entire block of statements.
 For